-28 Fun Ways to Motivate Yourself to Accomplish Anything You Wish
+28 Fun Ways to Motivate Yourself to Complete Your Passion Project

 I imagine this is because once, long long ago I was a carefree child with long summer holidays which happened to be in, well, summer.

-Hence I find all three summer months, but July and August in particular, the most challenging months to be productive.
+Hence I find all three summer months very challenging months to be productive.
 All I want to do is ride my bike, climb trees and eat ice cream.
 Or sit on the beach with a book and Pina Colada.
 The latter, of course.

-I have so many work-related projects and quite a few passion projects that I’ve been neglecting since June.
+I have so many work-related projects and quite a few passion projects that I’ve been neglecting since spring.

 But let’s be honest - we cannot always feel passionate about all our passions, can we?
 Sometimes we feel lukewarm about them, just like about anything else in life.

-Take TV-series or films - sometimes I love binge-watching my TV, sometimes I don’t touch Netflix or TV remote control for months on end.
+Take TV series or films - sometimes I love binge-watching my TV, sometimes I don’t touch Netflix or TV remote for months on end.
 But it does not mean that I won’t go back to them when the time is right.

 The same is true for our other passion projects - writing, knitting, arts & crafts - sometimes we just need to take a break from them, don’t we?
 Only to start working on them with increased passion and enthusiasm when we feel like it.